photobooth-app/photobooth-docs/docs/setup/installation.md

 ## Prerequisites

 - Python 3.9 or later.
-Python 3.12 is not yet supported.
 - If Raspberry Pi: **64bit** system, Bullseye and Bookworm are supported.
 - Camera, can be one or two (first camera for stills, second camera for live view)
     - DSLR: [gphoto2](http://www.gphoto.org/proj/libgphoto2/support.php) on Linux